 - Whether they were in receipt of a pension from government funds, such as teachers, civil services, armed forces etc

 - If the deceased was married, the date of birth of the spouse.

 - If available the person’s NHS number

 It would be helpful if you could bring with you some ID for yourself like your passport, council tax bill, driving licence, birth certificate or a utility bill.
-You do not have to bring this but it helps to make sure the death is registered correctly.

 A death certificate is a certified copy of the entry in the Register and you can buy as many as you need at the registration, at a cost of £4 each.